SlowBubble/copy-youtube-link-with-timestamp/README.md

 3. Click "Load unpacked" and select this repository folder

 Usage:
 - Navigate to any page on `youtube.com`.
 - Press Alt+C (hold Alt and press C).
 The current page URL will be copied to your clipboard.

-Notes:

-- The extension uses the content script `content.js` and requires clipboard-write permission.
-- It ignores the key combination when typing in inputs or contenteditable areas.